 Ospreys have been nesting in the Trossachs region since the 1970's, although of recent years the species is under decline due to illegal killing and low breeding numbers.
-We welcome school and other group trips to the wildlife hide, and can put together an educational programme to make sure you get the most out of your visit.

 Visiting the Aberfoyle Ospreys